atxit/network_vista/README.md

 Run python setup.py file, this will:

-* generate default system passwords which will be used by Network Vista.
+* generate system default passwords, which is used by Network Vista.
+These are found in the system.yml file (found in the root of the project)
+* create a default location for the Mongo Databases (~/data/db).
 * test connectivity to the docker hub.
 * pull the mongo Docker image.
 * enable a Mongo password on each database
-* generate default SSL certs which are used by the NGINX container.
+* generate default SSL certs which are stored in ~/network_vista_certs/ and used by the NGINX container.

 System passwords are found in the system.yml file, these are generated during the setup process and are unique to each deployment.
 The Network Vista Root password is found within system.yml.
 If you wish to change the root password, simply update the root password and save the file.
 If the cluster is operationally, please restart it.

+If you wish to change the system generated SSL certs:

+* shutdown the cluster.
+* remove the existing certs.
+* replace the SSL certs.
+* rename the new public cert and private key using the following: network_vista_private_key.pem & network_vista_public_cert.pem
+* restart the cluster.

 ```bash
 python3 setup.py